Israeli Australians: Religion

-This being said despite census data there is growing literature indicating Israeli Australian detachment from the wider Australian Jewish Community.
+Despite census data, there is growing literature indicating Israeli Australian detachment from the wider Australian Jewish Community.
 Ran Porat claims that Israeli Australians rank the highest in terms of low identification with the Australian Jewish Community and exhibit a low sense of belonging and lack of engagement.
 In a survey completed by Gen17 close to a quarter of Israeli Australians indicated they felt either "somewhat connected" or "very unconnected" to the wider Jewish community and 20% stated they considered belonging to the Jewish Community as either "very unimportant" pr "fairly unimportant".